hashaaamm/tiko_energy/README.md

 ## Introduction

-This is an Event manager app which allow organisers to create and manage events and allow users to attend the events
+This is an Event manager app which allow organisers to create and manage events and allow users to attend the events.

+## Features
+- Users can register an account using Email and password.
+- Users can log in to get access token and refresh token.
+- Access token with lifetime of 1 hour.
+- Refresh token with lifetime of 1 day.
+- Users can Create event after login.
+- Users can Update only events they have created.
+- Users can list all events.
+- Users can filter events by owner and other fields.
+- Users can cancel only events they have created.
+- Users can subscribe or unsubscribe to events
+- Events have validation

 ## Requirements